mozilla/application-services/components/support/uniffi/README.md

 implementation on both sides of the FFI boundary.

-When traversing the FFI, these would be serialized into a byte buffer and parsed backout into a Vec or Array or whatever on the other side.
+When traversing the FFI, these would be serialized into a byte buffer and parsed back out into a Vec or Array or whatever on the other side.
 Just like Record types.

 ### Enums